Get Answers → employer worker

 Accommodation: Do I have to provide a separate room for a domestic helper?

 No, you do not need to provide a separate room for your domestic helper.
-However, Hong Kong law says that you must provide a domestic helper with “suitable accommodation” within your home.
+However, Hong Kong law says that you must provide a domestic helper with ‘suitable accommodation’ within your home.

-“Suitable accommodation” does mean allowing a domestic helper reasonable privacy and they cannot share a room with a teenager or an adult of the opposite sex.
+Suitable accommodation means allowing a domestic helper reasonable privacy.
+Domestic helpers cannot share a room with a teenager or an adult of the opposite sex.
 This allows for solutions such as partitioning off a section of living space or having a domestic helper share a bedroom with a child.

-“Suitable accommodation” must also include the following: a bed, pillows, blankets/quilt, wardrobe, a light, access to water, and access to a toilet and bathing facilities (this doesn’t mean you need to provide a separate bathroom, but they do need to have free access to one).
+Suitable accommodation must also include the following: a bed, pillows, blankets/quilt, wardrobe, a light, access to water, and access to a toilet and bathing facilities (this doesn’t mean you need to provide a separate bathroom, but they do need to have free access to one).

 More experienced domestic helpers generally view their accommodation as part of their compensation.
 This means that if you can provide a domestic worker with better accommodation, you are more likely to attract a more experienced worker.